-The SBP recommend public disclosure of external reviews as well as using the template for performed external reviews available on the Resource Centre at https://www.icmagroup.org/green-social-and-sustainability-bonds/resource-centre/.
+The SBP recommend public disclosure of external reviews as well as using the template for performed external reviews available on the GBP/SBP webpages on ICMA's website.
 External reviewers are also encouraged to fill out the External Review Service Mapping Template which will be made available on the ICMA website.